Wouldn’t it be great if you could do away with the camping gas in favour of twigs and pine cones?

 What we liked about the Ecozoom rocket stove

 - Its robustness – it felt like it would last a long time.

 - The outside doesn’t get very hot (that’s a con if you want to keep warm around it, of course).

 - Good carrying handles and no bits and pieces to fit together.

 - While it’ll take a family-sized pot, it can’t cook a couple of dishes at once.

 To buy or not to buy

-The most solid and robust of the stoves we tested, testament to its being designed for day-to-day cooking in developing countries.
+The most solid and robust of the stoves we tested, plus only 5kg in weight.
 Takes a bit of practice to get the fire right.
-A bit heavy to take as a camping stove.

 Setting up and lighting the Biolite